Published May 05, 2024 · Updated Feb 22, 2026

 Which skills do business and management studies develop?

-Building competencies that extend beyond disciplinary knowledge sits at the heart of business and management education.
+Building competencies that extend beyond disciplinary knowledge is at the heart of business and management education.
 From mastering strategic planning models to developing marketing campaigns, students cultivate critical thinking, negotiation and leadership.
 Practical coursework, group projects and simulation-based learning provide low-risk settings to experiment, manage uncertainty and reflect on outcomes.

 How does university life and extracurricular engagement extend learning?